 - Always order your appraisals on the Internet.

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them sooner makes your report arrive earlier.
+Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them early on makes your report arrive more quickly.

 - Let the occupants know what to expect.

 - One of the most time consuming tasks of the appraisal process is setting an inspection date with the homeowner.
 It's understandable for a homeowner to be uncomfortable with a stranger looking in every square foot of their home, taking pictures, and making lots of notes.
 A common belief is that they ought to make the place spotless before the inspection, with the notion that will make the house appraise for more money.
 So they put off the inspection until they have cleaned.

 Hearing it directly from you -- the person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
 Our website has lots of pages of helpful information about the appraisal process for homeowners.
 Please feel free to share it with your clients.
 Tell them to call us if they want to meet our staff and learn more about our services.
 And tell them it benefits them to set the appointment as quickly as possible!

 - Use our website to verify your report's status.